Remain in Light: Accolades and legacy

-Radiohead credited Remain in Light as a major influence on their 2000 album Kid A. The Radiohead guitarist Jonny Greenwood had assumed it was composed of loops, but learnt from Harrison that Talking Heads had instead recorded themselves playing the parts repetitively.
-Greenwood said: "And that's why it's not exhausting to listen to because you're not hearing the same piece of music over and over again.
+Radiohead credited Remain in Light as an influence on their fourth album, Kid A (2000).
+The Radiohead guitarist Jonny Greenwood had assumed it was composed of loops, but learnt from Harrison that Talking Heads had instead played the parts repetitively.
+Greenwood said: "That's why it's not exhausting to listen to because you're not hearing the same piece of music over and over again.
 You're hearing it slightly different every time.
 There's a lesson there."